Elikibs/travel-journal/README.md

   )
 ```

-The stying for the app are done in the "styles.css" file.
+The styling for the app is done in the "styles.css" file.